open-telemetry/opentelemetry-specification/specification/api-tracing.md

 - `version` (optional): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).

-So the API MUST offer functionality for the library developer to pass the `name` and `version` to the implementation when retrieving the `Tracer`.
-The `name` and `version` are not attributes to be added to a retreived `Tracer`, they must be able to be passed at the time of retrieval to allow implementations, in the SDKs, to base the returned `Tracer` on that information.
+The API MUST offer functionality for the library developer to pass the `name` and `version` to `TracerProvider` when retrieving the `Tracer`.
+The `name` and `version` are not attributes to be added to a retrieved `Tracer`, they must be passed at the time of retrieval to allow implementations, in the SDKs, to base the returned `Tracer` on that information.

 ### Tracer operations